-Investments - Participants direct the investment of contributions to various investment options and may reallocate investments among the various funds or change future contributions on a daily basis.
-The fund reallocation must be in 1% increments and include both employee and employer contributions and is limited to one reallocation each day, subject to restrictions imposed by mutual fund companies to curb short term trading.
+Investments - Participants direct the investment of contributions to various investment options and may reallocate investments among the various funds.
+The fund reallocation must be in 1% increments, include both employee and employer contributions and is limited to one reallocation per day, subject to restrictions imposed by the mutual fund companies to curb short-term trading.
 Participants should refer to the Plan document regarding investments in Company common stock.
 Participants should refer to each fund's prospectus for a more complete description of the risks and restrictions associated with each fund.

-Vesting - At any time, participants are 100% vested in their pre-tax and after tax contributions to the Plan plus actual earnings thereon.
-The Company's matching contributions are fully vested upon 3 years of service without partial vesting prior thereto.
+Vesting - At any time, participants are 100% vested in their contributions and the Company's matching contributions plus actual earnings thereon.

-Notes Receivable from Participants - Participants may borrow, in the form of a loan, from their fund accounts up to the lesser of \$50,000 or 50% of their vested balance provided the vested balance is at least \$2,000.
-The notes are secured by the participant's vested account balance and bear interest at rates commensurate with local prevailing rates as determined quarterly by the Plan Administrator.
-Note repayments are made through payroll deductions over a period not to exceed 5 years, unless the proceeds of the note are used to purchase the principal residence of the participant, in which case the term is not to exceed 15 years.
+Notes Receivable from Participants - Participants actively employed by the Company may borrow, in the form of a loan, from their fund accounts up to the lesser of \$50,000 or 50% of their vested balance, provided the vested balance is at least \$1,000.
+The notes are secured by the participant's vested account balance and bear interest at a rate commensurate to that charged by major financial institutions as determined by the Plan administrator.
+Note repayments are made through payroll deductions over a term not to exceed five years, unless the proceeds of the note are used to purchase the principal residence of the participant, in which case the term is not to exceed 15 years.
 Notes receivable from participants, which are secured by the borrowing participant's vested account balance, are valued at the outstanding principal balance plus any accrued and unpaid interest.

 Participant Accounts - A separate account is maintained for each participant.
-Each participant's account is credited with the participant's contributions and allocations of the Company's contributions and Plan earnings, including interest, dividends and net realized and unrealized appreciation in fair value of investments.
+Each participant's account is credited with the participant's contributions, the Company's matching contributions, and allocation of Plan earnings, including interest, dividends and net realized and unrealized appreciation/depreciation in fair value of investments.
 Each participant's account is also charged with an allocation of net realized and unrealized depreciation in fair value of investments and certain administrative expenses.
 Allocations are based on earnings or participant account balances, as defined in the Plan document.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.

-Payment of Benefits to Participants - Participants are entitled to withdraw certain portions of their vested accounts in accordance with the terms of the Plan and applicable law.
-Participants are permitted to process in-service withdrawals, in accordance with Plan provisions, upon attaining age 59 1/2 or for hardship in certain circumstances, as defined in the Plan document, before that age.
-Distribution of the participant's account may be made in a lump sum payment upon retirement, death or disability, or upon termination of employment, subject to the vesting requirements of the Plan.
+Payment of Benefits to Participants - Participants are entitled to withdraw all or any portion of their vested accounts in accordance with the terms of the Plan and applicable law.
+Participants are permitted to process in-service withdrawals in accordance with Plan provisions upon attaining age 59 1⁄2 or for hardship in certain circumstances, as defined in the Plan document, before that age.
+A terminated participant with an account balance of more than \$5,000 (excluding any rollover contributions and related earnings thereon) may elect to remain in the Plan and continue to be credited with fund earnings, or receive a lump-sum amount equal to the value of the participant's vested interest in his or her account.
+A terminated participant with an account balance of \$5,000 or less will automatically receive a lump-sum distribution.

 Forfeited Accounts - Forfeited balances of terminated participants' non-vested accounts are first used to pay Plan expenses, if any, and then to decrease employer contributions.
-As of December 31, 2010 and 2009, forfeited account balances amounted to \$0 and \$9,533, respectively.
-During 2010, \$13,250 of forfeited non-vested accounts were used to reduce employer contributions.
+As of December 31, 2010 and 2009, forfeited account balances amounted to \$32,623 and \$47,884, respectively.
+During 2010, \$80,051 of forfeited non-vested accounts were used to reduce employer match.